On the trail of embodied memories | Tracing the memories our bodies hold

 + Etsuki, Ibrahima Ndiaye, Souleyman, Astan Meyer

-Gugulethu 'Dumama' Duma and Dylan 'Hunter Chee' Greene are curating an interactive installation in collaboration with video artist Ayanda Duma.
-The BLACK POST BOX is an audiovisual experience - a spatialized feeling of melancholy - which invites participants to communicate and hear what is hidden in their lived experiences of race, culture and migration.
-The audience's reflections are written down and sent through the flame to the ancestors during the closing ceremony of the EMBODIED ARTS FESTIVAL.
+Gugulethu 'Dumama' Duma and Dylan 'Hunter Chee' Greene curate an interactive installation in collaboration with video artist Ayanda Duma.
+The BLACK POST BOX is an audiovisual experience - a spatialized sense of melancholy - that invites participants to communicate and hear what is hidden in their lived experiences of race, culture and migration.
+Audience reflections will be recorded and sent through the flame to the ancestors during the Closing Ceremony of the EMBODIED ARTS FESTIVAL.

 Ascension - Intimate Bodies Forbidden Stories